-/s/ Archis A. Parasharami

-Archis A. Parasharami
+/s/ Archis A. Parasharami Archis A. Parasharami Counsel for Amici Curiae

-CERTIFICATE OF SERVICE
+CERTIFICATE OF FILING AND SERVICE

-I hereby certify that on this 20th day of December, 2019, I electronically filed the foregoing with the Clerk of the Court using the appellate CM/ECF system.
-I further certify that all participants in the case are registered CM/ECF users, who will be served by the appellate CM/ECF system.
+I hereby certify that I electronically filed the foregoing with the Clerk of the Court for the United States Court of Appeals for the Ninth Circuit by using the appellate CM/ECF system on August 23, 2019.
+I certify that all participants in the case are registered CM/ECF users and that service will be accomplished by the appellate CM/ECF system.

-/s/ Archis A. Parasharami Archis A. Parasharami
+/s/ Archis A. Parasharami Archis A. Parasharami Counsel for Amici Curiae